Solar Panel Efficiency

 You may hear the term “efficiency” thrown around a lot when reading up on solar panels.
 It sure sounds like a good thing, but what exactly is solar panel efficiency?
 How is it measured?

-We’ll go over some of the major factors contributing to the efficiency of solar panels, and environmental factors that detract from it.
-We’ll be specifically covering the silicon-based solar cell efficiency, as that’s by far the most common material on the residential solar market today.
+We’ll go over some of the major factors contributing to the efficiency of solar panels, environmental factors that play a role, and some of the most efficient solar panels on the market today.

 What is the efficiency of solar panels?

-It’s measured fairly simply.
+Measuring efficiency is fairly simple.
 If a solar panel has 20 percent efficiency, that means it’s capable of converting 20 percent of the sunshine hitting it into electricity.
-The highest efficiency solar panels can reach almost 23 percent efficiency.
-But the average efficiency of solar panels falls between the 15 to 18 percent efficiency range.
+The highest efficiency solar panels on the market today can reach almost 23 percent efficiency.
+The average efficiency of solar panels falls between the 17 to 19 percent efficiency range.

 Factors that affect solar panel efficiency

-Many internal and scientific factors play into the solar cell efficiency equation.
-But two major components are
+Solar panels have been consistently increasing in efficiency at about .5% annually since 2010.
+Numerous scientific factors play into the solar cell efficiency equation.
+Three major components are

 - Reflectance efficiency